 Will you send a representative to conduct a college visits or attend a college fair?

 We welcome such inquiries.
-Please contact our University Relations team.
+Please contact our admissions team.